 Simba is a very popular online mattress company that has its roots in the thread business.
 Over the years, they developed mattresses based on data from over 10 million sleepers with 180 million data points.
 This wealth of industry and customer data helped them create three well-rated mattresses, the Simba Hybrid®, Simba Hybrid Pro®, and Simba Hybrid Luxe®.
 Customers report loving the Hybrid Pro the most for its balanced pressure relief and support.

 eve is one of the most popular online mattress offerings in the UK.
-Their mattresses are designed and manufactured in the UK.
-With testing over 70,000 prototypes before arriving at their designs, they have three different mattresses to choose from.
-They include a pocket sprung mattress and two all-foam varieties, and they also have an affordable bundle starting at £649.
-They get good reviews from customers and have an affordable pricepoint for the materials used.
+Their mattresses are designed and manufactured in Britain, based on over 70,000 prototypes before arriving at their first designs.
+They now offer three different lines to choose from, in both pocket sprung hybrid and foam designs.
+Overall, they get good reviews from customers with some complaints about customer service in some cases.

-Emma is a revolutionary mattress in a box company with mattresses made in Britain.
-They offer 2 different mattresses: the Emma Original Mattress and Emma Hybrid.
-Their mattresses are made with high quality foam (and pocket springs in the hybrid version), sporting high marks from happy customers overall.
+Emma is a popular British mattress in a box company.
+They offer 2 different mattresses: the Emma Original Mattress and Emma Premium Mattress.
+Their mattresses are made with quality foam (and pocket springs in the Premium Mattress), sporting high marks from happy customers overall.
 Those that had complaints mostly mentioned durability and delivery.
 Looking for other versions?
 See our North America Emma Mattress reviews.

 Tempur® mattresses became famous with the memory foam mattress revolution that they helped create.
-Over the years, their mattresses have grown to include pocket sprung varieties along with their slow response foam options.
-Although they are popular with customers because of their brand recognition and initial comfort, their prices are much higher than newer online British brands that are disrupting the industry.
+Over the years, their mattresses have grown to include pocket spring varieties along with their slow response foam options.
+They remain popular with customers and receive mostly good customer sentiment despite their higher prices, but there are recent reports of degrading support in some cases.

 Hyde and Sleep is a subsidiary of Dreams Ltd, the well-known mattress retailer.
 The Hyde and Sleep mattress is the Dreams answer to the mattress in a box revolution.
 Rather than providing one 'universally comfortable mattress,' Hyde and Sleep has three mattress firmnesses to choose from.
 With layers of foam and extra support from springs, Hyde and Sleep gets good initial reception from customers.